Golden Globes fashion both unexpected and mundane

 Vergara went with a tight slick ‘do — tight being the operative word.
 Jessica Chastain also wore her hair headache-inducing tight, paired with a blue Prada gown adorned with sequin flowers down one side.

-Rubenstein WAS a fan of the Altuzarra tux worn by Woods.
+Rubenstein WAS a fan of the Altuzarra tux worn by Wood.

 “I thought she looked sensational and I’m not somebody who loves women in men’s tuxedos, but the hair and the styling was great,” he said.
 “There were just enough feminine touches in terms of the tailoring, where it was pinched at the waist, in terms of the width of the lapel, in terms of the beautiful blouse with the great bow.
 It was just enough.”